pombreda/lepl/doc-src/manual/faq.rst

    <api/redirect.html#lepl.core.config.ParserMixin.parse_all>`_ are just
    wrappers around that, which return less of the information).

 #.
-The "full first match" implementation is very simple
+The "full first match" implementation is very simple.
+It checks the

-   The code for the "full first match" error checks the remaining stream (see above) for the first match.
+   remaining stream (see above) for the first match.
 If it is not empty, then the error is raised.

    Why didn't I make this also add `Eos()
    <api/redirect.html#lepl.matchers.derived.Eos>`_?
 I could have done so, and